NeuralQA: A Usable Library for Question Answering (Contextual Query Expansion + BERT) on Large Datasets: NeuralQA System Architecture

-Contextual Query Expansion (CQE) relies on the assumption that a masked language model (MLM) that has been fine-tuned on the target document corpus contains implicit information on the target corpus that can be exploited in identifying relevant query expansion terms.
-Ideally, we want to expand tokens, such that additional tokens serve to increase recall, while adding minimal noise and without significantly altering the semantics of the original query.
-We implement CQE as follows:

-First, we identify a set of expansion candidate tokens.
-For each token \(t_i\) in the query \(t_{query}\), we use the SpaCy \cite{spacy2} library to infer its part of speech tag \(t_{i_{pos}}\) and apply a filter \(f_{rule}\) to select a subset as a candidate for expansion \(t_{candidates}\).
+CQE relies on the assumption that an MLM which has been fine-tuned on the target document corpus contains implicit information \cite{petroni-etal-2019-language} on the target corpus.
+The goal is to exploit this information in identifying relevant query expansion terms.
+Ideally, we want to expand a query, such that expansion tokens serve to increase recall, while adding minimal noise and without significantly altering the semantics of the original query.
+We implement CQE as follows: First, we identify a set of expansion candidate tokens.
+For each token \(t_i\) in the query \(t_{query}\), we use the SpaCy \cite{spacy2} library to infer its part of speech tag \(t_{i_{pos}}\) and apply a filter \(f_{rule}\) to determine if it is added to a list of candidate tokens for expansion \(t_{candidates}\).
 Next, we construct intermediate versions of the original query, in which each token in \(t_{candidates}\) is masked, and an MLM (BERT) predicts the top \(n\) tokens that are contextually most likely to complete the query.
-These predicted tokens \(t_{expansion}\) are then added to the original query as expansion terms.
+These predicted tokens \(t_{expansion}\) can then be added to the original query as expansion terms.

 To minimize the chance of introducing spurious terms that are unrelated to the original query, we find that two quality control measures are useful.
 First, we leverage confidence scores returned by the MLM and only accept expansion tokens above a certain threshold (e.g., \(k_{thresh} =0.5\)) where \(k_{thresh}\) is a hyperparameter.
 Secondly, we find that a conservative filter in selecting token expansion candidates can mitigate the introduction of spurious terms.
-Our filter rule \(f_{rule}\) currently only expands tokens that are either nouns or adjectives \(t_{i_{pos}} \in ({noun, adj}) \); tokens for other parts of speech are not expanded.
+Our filter rule \(f_{rule}\) currently only expands tokens that are either nouns or adjectives \(t_{i_{pos}} \in ({noun, adj}) \) and are not named entities; tokens for other parts of speech are not expanded.
 Finally, the list of expansion terms are further cleaned by the removal of duplicate terms, punctuation, and stop words.
-Fig. \ref{fig:mlm} shows a qualitative comparison of query expansion terms suggested by a static word embedding and a masked language model for a given query.
+Fig. \ref{fig:mlm} shows a qualitative comparison of query expansion terms suggested by a static word embedding and an MLM for a given query.
+The NeuralQA interface offers a user-in-the-loop visualization of CQE which highlights POS tags for each token to help the user make sense of expansion values.
+The user can then select expansion candidates for inclusion in retrieval.